vuesence/vuesence-book/README.md

 -   __showHeader__ - whether to show header.
 If `false` then sidebar opening in the mobile view should be done programmatically.
 Default: `true`
 -   __hideHeaderInDesktopView__ - hide header in the desktop view.
 Useful when you want to show the header with 'hamburger' button only in the mobile view to allow usage of menu sidebar.
 Default: `false`
 -	__hideRootInArticleNavigation__ - hide the first root header (usually H1 and coincides with article title) Default: `false`
--	__useRouter__ - whether VuesenceBook should use own Router - only if the containing app does not use any.
+-	__useRouter__ - whether VuesenceBook should use own Router - only if the containing Node.js app does not use any.
+Must be set to `false` for stand-alone browser usage.
 Default: `true`

 All props are optional